High School Creative

 click on link and “Save target as” or “Save link as.”

-I wanted to thank you all for sharing word of the 2017 Jessamyn West High School Writing
+share with you the winners of the 2018 Jessamyn West High School Writing

-Contest

-to your students.
-We had about 70 submissions for our fiction, poetry, and
+Contest.
+We had over 50 submissions for our fiction, poetry, and

-nonfiction categories from all schools across the Napa District.
+nonfiction categories from schools across the Napa District.
+Our winners

 Winners in Fiction